VandenBroeckAlex/Map-Game-Unity/docs/map_loading_process.md

 ### Todo: Iteration 04
 - [ ] **load data correctly**

+- [ ] **province highlight on hover**

 - [ ] **test projector for provinces**

 - [ ] **terrain height addapting to terrain type**

 The terrain is created based on `.Assets/Resources/height_map.png` wich is used as a displacement map.

+In a futur iteration terrain will be generated from province type

 [What is displacement mapping ?](https://www.creativebloq.com/features/a-beginners-guide-to-displacement-and-bump-maps)